 Defer Your Property Taxes

-You may qualify for this program if you’re:
+You may qualify for the Regular Program if you’re:

 - 55 or older during the current year or

 - a surviving spouse of any age or

 Families with Children Program

 You may qualify for the Families with Children Program if you're a parent, stepparent or financially supporting a child.

 Your property tax account must be up to date.
 This means you must pay any property taxes owing from previous years, penalties, interest or utility charges before you apply to defer your taxes.
 The only amount left outstanding on your property tax account should be the current year’s taxes (class 1 or class 1 and 9) minus your home owner grant (if eligible).